 - Eye trauma.
 Some research suggests that hyaluronic acid might be injected into the eye to treat detached retina or other eye injuries.

-- Healing skin wounds and burns.
-Early research suggests that applying hyaluronic acid to the skin might be helpful for treating burns and skin wounds.
+- Wound healing.
+Early research shows that applying hyaluronic acid to the skin might be helpful for treating burns and skin wounds.

 We currently have no information for HYALURONIC ACID Interactions.